m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 }
 ```

-The stumbling block here is that in the presence of generic types.
-As of today
+The stumbling block here is in the presence of generic types.
+As of today,
 evaluation of conditional types is deferred until the generic value is resolved,
 which only happens when the function is called.
 The conditional return type of
 `getValueImplementation` will only be evaluated when the function is called and
-not when function body is being implemented.
+not when the function body is being implemented.

 In TypeScript you cannot evaluate a conditional type level function like
 `PrimitiveMap` if you give it a generic argument because of this fact.
 A simple